efrecon/efrecon.github.io/_posts/2018-02-22-secured-reverse-proxying-of-containers.md

 * The ability to have several hostnames sharing the same container proxying, e.g. a container serving `myapp.com` and `example.com` at the same time.
-* Building Caddy from scratch, throug bringing in techniques from [this](https://github.com/abiosoft/caddy-docker/blob/master/Dockerfile) Dockerfile.
+* Building Caddy from scratch, through bringing in techniques from [this](https://github.com/abiosoft/caddy-docker/blob/master/Dockerfile) Dockerfile.
 This makes it possible to integrate plugins in the Caddy installation, and also gets rid of the ads that Caddy